vyjayanthipp/Secondary_Mortgage_Loans/README.md

 # Prediction of Delinquent Mortgages

 # Goal:
-is project is to predict whether or not loans acquired by secondary mortgage companies are delinquent.
+Goal of this project is to predict whether or not loans acquired by secondary mortgage companies are delinquent.
 The predictions are based on the borrower's previous month behaviour.
 We specically looked into the following loan features such as Borrower Credit Score, Interest Rate, Loan to Value, Loan Age, Debt to Income ratio, Unpaid Balance amount, Loan purpose, Original Balance, Borrower Count, Occupancy Type, Months to Maturity, Current Payment Amount.

 ## Contributors:
 - [Vyjayanthi Paravastu](https://github.com/vyjayanthipp)